CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Multiservo_Press.md

 ### Press Dies

-Thermal Expansion has several press dies that are used in recipes (like the second example) which don't get consumed, they are the following:
+Thermal Expansion has several Press dies that are used in recipes (like the second example) which don't get consumed, they are the following:

 ```
 press_coin_die